 We think nearly everything is wrong with it.
 Its enormous complexity, its lack of good structure and well separated object files (otherwise linking trivial programs wouldn’t result in 600kb oberhead) and even worse than that, its design decision to use dlopen for certain “separated” library features (NSS, locales, IDN, …), which makes it nearly impossible to use glibc for static linking in non-trivial programs.
 Unfortunately, for certain tools we will ship glibc for pragmatic reasons.

 Of course Ulrich Drepper thinks that dynamic linking is great, but clearly that’s because of his lack of experience and his delusions of grandeur.

 Aren’t statically linked executables less secure?

 Several people argue (with implicitly requiring ABI-stability) that dynamically linked executables benefit from security fixes in libraries they depend on.
-This is true to some extend, but if there is a security flaw in a dynamically linked library, all programs are affected as well; whereas statically executables aren’t en-masse affected by vulnerabilities in the dynamic libraries installed on your system in the first place.
+While this is true to some extent, statically linked executables aren’t en-masse affected by vulnerabilities in the dynamic libraries installed on your system in the first place.

 We know that there is some overhead in re-compiling all affected executables if a dependent library is insecure, but we don’t see this as a critical disadvantage, because we also focus on a small and maintainable userland, where only one tool for each task exists.

 Another argument often heard is that static functions have predictable addresses, whereas dynamic linking provides the ability of address randomization.
 We have two answers to this.
 The first is: Technically it is possible to use platform-independent code in static executables and hence assuming the kernel supports address randomization for executables) fully position-independent executables are easily created on all modern operating systems.
 The second is: In reality, address randomization is predictable and we usually see the same addresses when a dynamic library is loaded or has been pre-loaded again and again.
 Thus we consider this as an issue with low impact and this is not a real focus for us.